Golang Maps Tutorial

 Map of structs

-So far we have only been storing the salary of the employee in the map.
-Wouldn’t it be nice if we are able to store the country of each employee in the map too?
+So far we have only been storing the currency name in the map.
+Wouldn’t it be nice if we are able to store the symbol of the currency too?
 This can be achieved by using a map of structs.
-The employee can be represented as a struct containing fields salary and country and they will be stored in the map with a string key and struct value.
+The currency can be represented as a struct containing the fields currency name and currency symbol.
+This struct value can be stored in the map with a currency code as key .
 Let’s write a program to understand how this can be done.

 1package main